 How to install Western Red Cedar Split Rail Fencing

 - Stake out your fence line and determine where each post will be placed by using the same measurement as your rails.
-The center of the post will be placed either 8’ or 10’ apart based on the length of rail you have chosen.
+The post’s center will be placed either 8’ or 10’ apart based on the length of rail you have chosen.

-- We suggest using a post hole digger to ensure that you are able to secure each Western Red Cedar split rail post into the ground securely.
+- We suggest using a posthole digger to ensure that you can secure each Western Red Cedar split rail post into the ground securely.
 When digging your holes, plan for a clearance of at least six inches from the ground to the lowest rail.
 Adding a layer of gravel to the bottom of each hole can help with drainage, especially in wet climates.

 Before your next project, be sure to visit us!